Haji Agha, the Cinema Actor

-The film tells the story of a director (played by Ohanian) is searching for a subject for his film, when he receives a suggestion to film Haji Agha, a wealthy conservative man.
-Haji’s daughter, son-in-law, and servant help the director orchestrate a series of events that enable the director to film Haji in action.
+The film tells the story of a film director (played by Ohanian himself) who is searching for a subject for his film, when he receives a suggestion to film Haji Agha, a wealthy conservative man.
+Haji's daughter, son-in-law, and servant help the director orchestrate a series of events that enable the director to film Haji in action.
 When the film is finished and Haji views it, he sees his own image on the screen and, enthralled by it, begins to appreciate the merits of cinema.

 Plot

-A director (Ovanes Ohanian) looks for a subject for his movie and someone suggests that he secretly film Haji Agha.
+A film director (Ovanes Ohanian) looks for a subject for his movie and someone suggests that he secretly films Haji Agha.
 Haji is very rich and frowns upon cinema.
 Haji's daughter, son-in-law, and servant help the director with the film.
 Haji's watch gets lost, and he suspects his servant.
 Haji and his son-in-law start chasing him.
 At first, they tail him to the dentist's, and then they meet a fakir who claims he can find the lost watch.
 He does some strange things.
 The director photographs Haji all the time.
 Then Haji watches the film and becomes aware of the true merits of cinema.